FoundationDB/fdb-record-layer/README.md

 * **Indexes** - The Record Layer supports a variety of different index types including value indexes (the kind provided by most databases), rank indexes, and aggregate indexes.
-Indexes and primary keys can be defined either via protobuf options or programatically.
+Indexes and primary keys can be defined either via protobuf options or programmatically.
 * **Complex types** - Support for complex types, such as lists and nested records, including the ability to define indexes against such nested structures.